Advocacy

 Calvin University, Michigan

 Calvin Theological Seminary (CTS) began offering unaccredited courses for inmates at Michigan’s Handlon Correctional Facility in 2010.
-Inspired by the students’ desire to learn, CTS partnered with Calvin University and, in 2015, launched a fully accredited five-year program for inmates to earn a bachelor’s degree with double majors in faith and community leadership and human services.
-In the 2023-24 academic year, CPI added a second course of study for all CPI students.
+Inspired by the students’ desire to learn, CTS partnered with Calvin University and, in 2015, launched a fully accredited five-year program for inmates to earn a bachelor’s degree in faith and community leadership.
+In the 2023-24 academic year, CPI added a second major to the degree for all CPI students.
+The human services major, coupled with faith and community leadership major, meets the needs of students desiring to serve individuals and groups inside and outside the context of prison.
 The human services major meets the needs of students in the prison context who desire to serve individuals and groups, preparing them for human service occupations or master’s degrees in related fields, such as counseling, education and social work.

 The Calvin Prison Initiative (CPI) accepts a cohort of 25 students each year and offers degrees to inmates serving long or life sentences.
 While many prison education programs focus on employment readiness for soon-to-be-released inmates, CPI seeks to transform prison culture from within by equipping graduates to be servant leaders in the prison community.
 By affirming the inherent dignity of all inmates, even those who will not re-enter the larger society, CPI brings hope and a sense of vocation to those who will have the greatest impact within prison walls.
 Students and graduates who are released from prison are prepared to serve their communities in meaningful and positive ways.
-To date, CPI has granted 62 bachelor’s degrees, 96 associate degrees, and 158 certificates.
+To date, CPI has granted 77 bachelor’s degrees, 121 associate degrees, and 159 certificates.
+The overall GPA of the CPI students is 3.6.
 The student retention rate at CPI exceeds that of the main campus, with inmates reporting at 94% and traditional undergraduates at 89%.

 The Calvin Prison Initiative recently launched social media platforms (Facebook, Instagram, and LinkedIn).

-Calvin will also host a conference on higher education in prison in October 2024.
+Calvin will also host a conference on higher education in prison in June 2026.
 Representatives from 15 CCCU schools across the country attended Calvin’s first Higher Education in Prison Conference in May 2023.
-The 2024 conference on developing learning communities within the prison context.
+The 2026 conference will focus on developing learning communities within the prison context.

 Crown College, Minnesota

-In 2020, Steven Scott, a former prisoner, felt called to bring Christ into the prisons and teamed up with Crown College to create Hope to the Hopeless (H2H).
+In 2020, Steven Scott, a former prisoner, felt called to bring Christ into the prisons and partnered with Crown College to create Hope to the Hopeless (H2H).
 This program offers a two-year associate degree in Christian ministry within Tecumseh State Correctional Institution in Nebraska with the goal of educating and equipping incarcerated individuals with the knowledge and power of Christ.
-Hope to the Hopeless enrolled an initial cohort of 13 students who began coursework in March.
+Hope to the Hopeless enrolled an initial cohort of 13 students who began coursework in March 2024.
+By March 2025, this program has retained 10 students who have now completed half of their coursework for the associate degree.
+In November 2024, the Higher Learning Commission approved the Tecumseh location as an additional location for Crown College.

-This program is donor-funded.
+This program is currently donor-funded.
 Thus far, H2H has successfully raised over $200,000 with support from the surrounding community.
-Their goal is to fundraise tuition and fees for the students as well as the necessary learning materials required for each course (e.g., textbooks, notepads, writing materials, etc.).
+The goal is to fundraise tuition and fees for the students as well as the necessary learning materials required for each course (e.g., textbooks, notepads, writing materials, etc.).
+Crown College has utilized 10 different male and female adjunct professors who have committed a day per week over the course of an eight-week session to travel an hour each way to deliver this educational experience.

 Hannibal-LaGrange University, Missouri